Mar7inD/XDR1-AR-Project/blogposts/week4_lab1.md

 ### UI

 So far, I’ve made progress on the UI and the first core features.
-The environment pane can now be opened, environments can be dragged into place, and their size can be adjusted through scaling.
+The environment pane can now be opened, environments can be dragged into place, and their size can be adjusted through scaling panel.
 Getting this to work required some setup with controllers and managers, which took time to configure properly.

-However, the effort paid off.
-The drag-and-drop interaction feels intuitive and gives a stronger sense of control compared to a simple select-and-click approach.
-It creates a smoother, more natural workflow for the user, as placing and resizing environments now feels like a hands-on interaction rather than a detached menu action.
+The final result was good.
+The drag-and-drop interaction were intuitive and gives a stronger sense of control compared to a simple select-and-click approach.
+It creates a smoother, more natural workflow for the user, as placing environments now feels like a hands-on interaction rather than a detached menu action.

+With this my first milestone around setting the environment was done.
+Next steps are to clean the scripts and add more functionality like spawning objects, panel workflow, audio to objects, clear button, etc.

 ## Assets:
 - [Campfire](https://assetstore.unity.com/packages/3d/props/the-free-medieval-and-war-props-174433)